|

 supply.
 What can we use?

-flow control orifice mounted at the pipeline drop after the required
+Some fabricators use a flow control orifice mounted at the pipeline

-shut-off.
-The orifice size is selected to provide the desired flow.
-Since it
+selected to provide the desired flow.
+Since it can't be adjusted the

-portable flowmeter like the one shown on the left.
-CLICK on picture to
+MIG gun nozzle with a portable flowmeter like the one shown on the left.

-see details of this device which we offer for sale.
-It is an
+CLICK on picture to see details of this device which we offer for sale.

-With either system the
+With this system the

 GSS is very important since pipeline